markuman/hausschrat/docs/src/server/setup.md

 2. `certs`

 The `hausschrat table is where the configuration lives.
-The `certs` table is where all cert public keys will be stored.
+The `certs` table is where all public keys will be stored where _hausschrat_ has issued a certificate.
+This is essential to generate revoke files.